Quick answer: order 4 cups for 50 guests,

 How We Calculate

-We use the industry-standard formula for guacamole calculations:
+We use a simple catering-style formula for guacamole calculations:

 Tips for Ordering Guacamole